hyperledger-labs/nephos/README.md

 #### Requirements

-All requirments are held in the requirements.txt file
+All python-related requirments are held in the requirements.txt file

     pip install -r requirements.txt

+You will also need to install an initialise `helm` for Kubernetes, as described [here](https://helm.sh/docs/using_helm/)

+Furthermore, you will need the Hyperledger Fabric utility binaries that can be installed with this [script](https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh) on Linux, or via Homebrew for the [Fabric tools](https://github.com/aidtechnology/homebrew-fabric) and [CA tools](https://github.com/aidtechnology/homebrew-fabric-ca) on Mac OS X.

 ## Testing